Birkdale High School, Southport: Ofsted

 Birkdale was judged by Ofsted in 2006 as Good.

 In 2011 the school was judged Inadequate and placed into Special Measures.

 In 2013 Ofsted carried out a full inspection and gave the school a Good rating.

 Notable Incidents

 In 2010, a former teaching assistant was charged with having sex with 2 16-year-old students whom she invited into her house in Hightown, in Merseyside and had Intercourse with.
 She got a 16 Month prison sentence.
-Also a Former Headteacher was jailed for sex offences in 2017.
+Also a Former Headteacher was charged with historical sex offences in 2017.